NextmediaMa/product-category-api/README.md

 ## Running the project

-- python 3.10 is required
+- python 3.10 at minimum is required
 - Clone the repository

 > git clone https://github.com/mouadlaayouni-youcan/product-category-api.git